 Perhaps you’re the cashier, and you tell all of your co-workers about that person after you serve the crowd.
 “Can you believe that idiot I had earlier?” you may say.
 We may make fun of the person, have excuses for why they act the way they act, so on and so on.
 Read the rest of this entry

-This is Scott and Francesca Parker.
-Scott AKA “The Sheriff” is a retired Right Winger of the Colorado Avalanche, he also spent some time with the San Jose Sharks for my NorCal friends.
+Scott and Francesca Parker, Scott AKA “The Sheriff” is a retired Right Winger of the Colorado Avalanche, he also spent some time with the San Jose Sharks for my NorCal friends.
 Scott was a member of the team that won the Stanley Cup in 2001.

 I met this crew while searching for a Barber near Castle Rock.
 I’ve tried a lot of the shops in Castle Rock, and nobody could cut a fade, much less a skin or razor fade.
 Some of you that know me, know that I usually get my hair cut every weekend.
 On the trip before going to Lucky 27, I went to a shop in Parker, CO where the lady that cut my head, yes, head, nicked me 15 times and didn’t say a word to me about it!
 Read the rest of this entry

 Taking a moment to think about what Football is as a sport, have you ever related it to your own team?
 Each players position is selected by their attributes and skill set.
 If each individual player only does their assigned tasks, progress is made.

 At the start of a game a coin is tossed, the very first game of chance.
 Win the coin toss and your choice decides if the team kicks or receives.
 The side of the field you will defend is also ruled at this point.
 The result of this will be switched in the second half.
 Read the rest of this entry